s-hens/random-cat-gif/README.md

 Generates random cat gifs using the free Giphy API.
 Created as part of [The Odin Project](https://www.theodinproject.com/) Full Stack JavaScript curriculum.

-The API key is exposed in the code because:
+## Why is the API key exposed?

 - It's a free API
-- It's a small, just-for-fun project
 - The project has no backend
+- This is a tiny project for fun/educational purposes only

 ## I learned about...

 - Asynchronous code
+- The async/await keywords
-- Working with APIs
+- Working with third-party APIs
 - API key protection